1. Eligibility Check

 Situation: When final tax liability is less than the provisional tax paid.

-Refund: Excess amount can be claimed as a refund.
+Refund: The excess amount can be claimed as a refund.

 8. Orders by Judicial Bodies